vuex-asr/vuex-asr/docs/learn-by-example/mutations.md

   </div>
 </template>
 ```
-Notice we bind the message to the value of the input and at an event-handler that get's triggered at keyup.
+Notice we bind the message to the value of the input and an event-handler that get's triggered at keyup.

 And voila we have a nice two way binding at our hands.